Kernel-ROM/Bens-Python-Tools/README.md

 <b>Pro tip: Don't post pictures of your credit card on the internet, thinking you're safe because you covered the last digits with your finger...</b>

+## ExternalIP

+Does what it says on the tin, queries an external API to determine your external IP address

 ## isPy

-This is a very small, yet highly flexible python keylogger (WIP)
+This is a very small, highly flexible python keylogger with options to either record the keystrokes locally or email them back to the atacker...(WIP)

 ## String Hasher

-This is a quick and dirty script put together to allow you to hash a string via many different algorithms
+This is a quick and dirty script put together to allow you to hash any string via many different algorithms.

+## Basic RSA

+This is a very basic implementation of the RSA algorithm, for educational purposes only!

+## Basic Diffie

+This is a very basic implementation of the Diffie Hellman Key Exchange algorithm, for educational purposes only!